 This post follows on from my first of the year; highlighting useful piano resources.
 Whether a teacher, pupil or a professional, we can never have too much piano repertoire it seems, and discovering new possibilities is always exciting.

-Canadian composer and pianist Robert Bruce has been active in Ontario for many years.
+Canadian composer and pianist Robert Bruce (pictured to the left) has been active in Ontario for many years.
 He has penned copious works for the instrument, and published his first set of piano pieces in 1991 for Celestial Music Publications (his own publishing company).

 Robert has written music for young children, as well as piano repertoire for students which is used by all the major music conservatories in Canada for formal piano examinations, is performed in many music festivals each year and is included in the 3rd edition of the well-known reference book Pianists’ Guide to Piano Literature by Dr Maurice Hinson.
 His catalogue also includes music for film, television and animation; music for healing and meditation; piano works; ensemble works; orchestral works.